rodolfojt/Financial_Advisor_LLM/README.md

 Chatbot built as Financial Advisor using 3-pipeline architecture.
 My focus on this project is to put into practice some important concepts in the Generative AI field, drawing from the Hands-On LLMs free course.
 By following this course, I've delved into various key areas such as:

-- Deployment of a Large Language Model (LLMs).
+- Deployment of a Large Language Model (LLM).
 - Designing and building a Retrieval-Augmented Generation (RAG) system.
 - Implementing LLMOps in practice to ensure efficient management and deployment of LLM-based models.
 - Establishing my first Vector Database (DB), a crucial component for efficient data storage and retrieval.